 Off the track, Tanner demonstrates his impressive car control and driving experience on-camera as host for History Channel's Top Gear and performing stunts for various films, TV shows, and commercials.

-Tanner is a 3x Champion (2012, 2011, 2010) in the Global Rallycross series and the winningest driver in X Games history.
-He finished 2nd in the 2013 driver's points race while contributing to an overall manufacturer championship for Ford/OMSE.
-Tanner is aiming for the top of the podium and a 4th championship in 2014 with the Volkswagen Andretti Rallycross (VARX) team.
+Tanner is a 3x Champion (2012, 2011, 2010) in the Global Rallycross series and has also won four X Games gold medals (2013, 2010, 2007).
+He finished 3rd in the 2015 driver's championship points race while contributing to a second place finish in the manufacturer championship for Volkswagen.
+Tanner is aiming for the top of the podium and a 4th championship in 2016 with the Volkswagen Andretti Rallycross (VARX) team.

-In additional to Red Bull GRC, Tanner will also be competing in select World RX events during the 2015 season, with Volkswagen and Marklund Motorsports.
+In additional to Red Bull GRC, Tanner will also be competing in select World RX and Formula Drift events during the 2016 season, with Volkswagen and Marklund Motorsports.

 Tanner started drifting at the very beginning of the sport in the US and has gone on to set an impressive record of top placements.
 He is a two-time Formula Drift champion, taking the series wins in 2007 and 2008, and is the only driver ever to earn back-to-back titles.
 In 2010, he drove his Rockstar Energy Scion TC to the championship runner-up position.